Office of Intelligence and Counterintelligence: Directorates and agency structure

 A Cyber Directorate may also exist, as evidenced by OICI's Deputy Director for Cyber.
 Other internal structures include OICI's Security Office, the interagency Nuclear Materials Information Program (NMIP), the Foreign Nuclear Programs Division (FNP), and the Cyber Special Programs Division.

 Other

 OICI's lead individual for climate and environmental security analysis is a member of the Climate Security Advisory Council convened by the Director of National Intelligence and set to disband on December 20, 2023.

+Private contractors

+OICI uses contractor personnel as part of its counterintelligence workforce.
+DOE Order 475.1 defines a "CI employee" as either a federal or contractor employee designated to have CI program responsibilities.
+The Department of Energy Acquisition Regulation (DEAR) sets contract requirements.
+Contractors must designate contractor counterintelligence officers (CCIOs), who conduct CI briefings and debriefings, document targeting and suspicious activity, report CI matters to DOE Headquarters, and support other Intelligence Community elements.

 Incidents

 On February 25, 2016, an OICI employee was arrested for solicitation of prostitution in Washington, D.C.
 The employee arranged for escort services while working at OICI headquarters inside a sensitive compartmented information facility (SCIF) using his Department email address.
 The incident was investigated by the Department of Energy's Office of Inspector General (DOE OIG).

 Criticism

 In a September 2008 letter to then-Chairman of the House Committee on Energy and Commerce John Dingell, longtime counterintelligence agent and senior Energy Department counterintelligence official Terry D. Turchie strongly condemned the then-new Office of Intelligence and Counterintelligence and its director Mowatt-Larssen, crediting "the dangerously chaotic state of counterintelligence within DOE" for his (Turchie's) resignation.

 Much of Turchie's criticism focused on his perception that the new Office of Intelligence and Counterintelligence was "restructuring around intelligence collection and away from sound counterintelligence principles" with "potentially catastrophic consequences;" for this, Turchie faulted Mowatt-Larssen, a former CIA officer he described as "intent on the primacy of intelligence over counterintelligence."
 He also criticized Mowatt-Larssen for alleged "purge[s]" of highly qualified counterintelligence officials for "dar[ing to] challenge [his] changes based on their concern for the rule of law or the dramatic and disastrous impact his changes would have had on DOE counterintelligence overall."